Score-based Greedy Search for Structure Identification of Partially Observed Linear Causal Models: Score-Based Identifiability Theory for Partially Observed Causal Models

 Second, \cref{thm:equivalence_equality_constraints} only implies a search procedure that requires the exact enumeration of all possible graphs in the assumed graph space.
 Yet, such an exact search is impractical due to the computational overhead.
-To be specific, the number of possible graphs grows super-exponentially with the increase of the number of observed variables; e.g., with 10 observed variables, the number of all possible graphs that satisfy \cref{definition:gnfm} is more than $3\times10^8$ and this number grows to $2\times10^{13}$ when the number of observed variables increase only by 1.
+To be specific, the number of possible graphs grows super-exponentially with the increase of the number of observed variables, { even when we rule out a lot of structures with latent variables that cannot be identified (e.g., $\node{X}_1\rightarrow\node{L}_1\rightarrow\node{X}_2$ where we can never know whether $\node{L}_1$ exists or not).
+More specifically, if we consider the GNFM (which will be detailed in the next section with definition in \cref{definition:gnfm}) with 10 observed variables,} the number of all possible graphs that satisfy \cref{definition:gnfm} is more than $3\times10^8$ and this number grows to $2\times10^{13}$ when the number of observed variables increase only by 1.
 Therefore, it is crucial to design \textit{an efficient way to search over the graph space for the identification of the optimal structure}, as in \cref{sec:method}.